 Final Verdict

-with its impressive range of 120 colours, Two Thin Coats has become quite a substantial paint range.
+So, what do I think?
+Well, with its impressive range of 120 colours, Two Thin Coats has become quite a substantial paint range.
 I would still like to see a third wave, for example with some magenta reds or a dark petrol like Incubi Darkness.
-Since the palette became more complete and the problem with the leaking dropper bottles seems to have been solved, I'm raising the rating from my first video from 8.5 to 9.
+Since the palette became more complete and the problem with the leaking dropper bottles seems to have been solved, I'm raising the rating from my first review from 8.5 to 9.